deondigital/api-client/Readme.md

 ### Unpublished

 * Add support for `SelfContractId` instantiation argument, which resolves to the id of the contract that is being instantiated.
+* Added mock versions of the APIs to assist in testing with mocking frameworks.

 ### [3.2.0] - 2018-08-30